thahertech/BankATM/README.md

-Group 16

-TVT20KMO

-Thaher Al Amir
+  Project done by : Thaher Al Amir
-Aino-Sisko Auvinen
-Markus Ojala

-Ohjelmistokehitys Projekti / Group 16 / Bank Automat
+  This C++ project is done using QT to develop the Front-End needed